CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains

 \end{proof}

-\begin{lemma} At any round, there can only exist a unique strongest chain. \end{lemma} \begin{proof} For the sake of contradiction, assume that at some round $r$, there exist two conflicting chains $T_1$, $T_2$ that both form a strongest chain.
-That means that $T_1$ is an $i_1$-strong chain for some $i_1 > \frac{f-1}{2}$ and $T_2$ is an $i_2$-strong chain for some $i_2 > \frac{f-1}{2}$.
-Therefore, there exist two distinct subsets $H_1$ and $H_2$ that consist of $1 + i_1$ correct validators participating in $T_1$ and $1 + i_2$ correct validators participating in $T_2$ respectively.
-However, $1+i_1+1+i_2 > f+1$.
-Since there are $f+1$ only correct validators in the system, we reached a contradiction. \end{proof}

-\begin{lemma} Assume that correct validators employ the \emph{Strong Chain finalization rule} and at least one coalition of validators forks the system at some round.
-Then, the maximum coins any rational validator in $\mathcal{F}$ can double-spend is bounded by the stake $D$. \end{lemma} \begin{proof}
+\begin{lemma} Assume that correct validators employ the \emph{Strong Chain finalization rule} and at least one coalition of validators forks the system.
+The coalition double spends up to $fD$ coins and any rational validator participating in the attack can double spend at most $D$ coins. \end{lemma} \begin{proof}

-We will show that if validators employ the strong chain finalization rule, then any rational validator participating in coalitions can double-spend up to $D$ coins.
-To this end, similar to Lemma~\ref{lemma:bound1}, we will upper bound the total amount of coins in conflicting $\Delta^*$-recent blocks finalized by at least one validator.
+Similar to Lemma~\ref{lemma:bound1}, we will fix the longest ledger at the time of the equivocation and upper bound the total amount of coins in conflicting blocks that are finalized by at least one validator during $\Delta^*$.

 \emph{Case 1: Every correct validator finalizes up to $D$.} The proof is similar to Lemma~\ref{lemma:bound1}.